 - How you’ll reach your target marketing plan

 - What funding is needed

-You can learn more about most of these subjects on UpFlip Learn.
-I suggest starting by watching our interview with Mike about how to write a business plan.
-Check it out below.
+You can learn more about these subjects on UpFlip Learn.
+I suggest watching our interview with Mike about how to write a business plan to get started.
+Check it out below:

 A business plan is often the difference between a successful vending machine business and an unsuccessful one.
 In fact, if you want to get financing to start a vending machine business, you’ll have to have a business plan.

 If you want your own vending machine business, you’ll need to do everything to run it legally.
 Given your vending equipment will likely be on other property owners’ locations, you’ll want to make sure you have the following:

 - State, county, and city business licensing

 All of these have legal and tax implications, so I’d highly recommend talking with your local Small Business Administration office or a lawyer before starting a vending machine company.